 Merrion CC kindly provided three players, including the ageless Barney who had taken a magnificent catch in the deep and batted so resolutely in the same fixture last year.
-However, on the day there was no sign of Barney, as it transpired that he had reacted badly to a booster jab received just days before.
+However, on the day there was no sign of the great man, as it transpired that he had reacted badly to a booster jab received just days before.
 Our hosts had arrived with 12 players, so lent us another Hari, a keen-looking young Indian.
 As our own Hari was also in the team, back on a flying visit from his new home in Birmingham, they shall be referred to as Chapelizod Hari and Dalkey Hari in this report.
 Indeed, with Supreeth also playing for us and the two Merrion players, Guru and Amit, both being Indian, the Archives now had an unusually strong Indian contingent.
 Maybe this would be our only strength and consolation?

 As Walker and Dalkey Hari were both keen to make early exits to the airport and port respectively, the captains agreed to forego the toss and allow the hosts to bat first.
 Even at this early stage, most realistic Archivists realized that this also had the added benefit of probably prolonging the match.